highvight/seqqueue/README.md

 # SeqQueue

 Python queue implementations for incrementally indexed, sequential data.
-SeqQueue makes any `get()` call returnes the next `(index, item)` pair from the queue.
+SeqQueue makes sure any `get()` call returnes the next `(index, item)` pair from the queue.

 For now, SeqQeue is only Thread-safe, but I'm working on a Process-safe implementation as well.
 ## Installation